FBI Transform in Gevrey Classes and Anosov Flows: Bergman projector and symbolic calculus

 Here as usual, we identified $p$ with one of its almost analytic extension \emph{in the coordinates $(u,\eta)$}.
 Taking $p=\zeta_j$ itself a formal sum of symbols $\zeta_j= \sum h^k \zeta_{j,k}$, we try to solve

 If this were an actual composition, since $\Lambda$ and the symbol $a$ of $T$ themselves may depend on $h$, there would be many ways to expand this sum in powers of $h$.
-However, we are here using non-ambiguously the expansion given by \eqref{eq:expansion-action-lagrangian}, leading to equations of the form
+However, we are here using non-ambiguously the expansion given by \eqref{eq:expansion-action-lagrangian} and expand $\zeta_j= \sum h^k \zeta_{j,k}$ in the resulting formula, leading to equations of the form

 and

 $Q_k$ being some differential operator whose coefficients depend on $a$, $\Phi_T$ and $\Lambda$.
 However this dependence is symbolic, so its comes with uniform estimates.
 Since the map

 is a local diffeomorphism onto $\J_\Lambda$, there is no obstruction to the equations above having a solution.
 Quite on the contrary, there are many solutions, because the symbols $\zeta_{j,k}$ are recursively prescribed only \emph{on} $\J_\Lambda$.